L-Ayim/Deformer-Dawn-of-Deformation/README.md

 - That path now forms a directional ribbon with a color gradient so you can immediately tell which way to head.
 The ribbon tapers from thick near you to thin at the target, removing the need for extra arrow markers.

+### Baked Terrain Tiles

+Run `./bake_tiles.py --min -1 -1 --max 1 1 --out tiles` to generate OBJ
+files for tiles within the given coordinate range.
+Start the HTTP server with `./tile_server.js` and your client can fetch `chunk_x_z.obj` files on demand.